akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/index.md

 Directives create @ref[Routes](../routes.md).
 To understand how directives work it is helpful to contrast them with the "primitive" way of creating routes.

-Since `Route` is just a type alias for a function type `Route` instances can be written in any way in which function instances can be written, e.g. as a function literal:
+Since @unidoc[Route] is just a type alias for a function type @unidoc[Route] instances can be written in any way in which function instances can be written, e.g. as a function literal:

 ```scala